notedwin/edwin-computer/about.md

 ---

 [//]: <> "<img src="{{ site.author.avatar }}"/>"
 Howdy!
-I am Edwin Zamudio.
+I am Edwin.

-I am currently studying computer science as an undergraduate student @ [Illinois Tech](https://www.iit.edu).
-I am actively seeking an internship where I can showcase my current skills, and further expand my skills set as a software developer.
+I am a senior studying Computer Science at [Illinois Tech](https://www.iit.edu).

+I am actively seeking an full-time software engineering position to start after May 2022 where I can showcase my current skills, and further expand my skills set as a software engineer.

+During the school semesters, I keep myself busy by working on multiple production Flask applications for Illinois Tech's Idea Shop which helps manage students at our campus maker space.
+If I am not working at the Idea Shop, I am working on personal projects or attending hackathons.

+I’m interested in improving the efficiency, scalability and security of back-end applications and infrastructure.

 I have multiple years of programming experience in C, Java, Python.
 I love working with Python and Linux.
-I am currently interested in distribution computing.

-At a fundamental level, I am a fast learner and can adapt to any environment.

-Here are a few technologies I can work with confidently:

-- Python
-- Linux
-- SQL
-- JavaScript
-- Java
-- C/C++

 You can [report](http://github.com/notedwin/edwin-computer/issues/new) if there is a broken link(s) or something else.
 ### Tech: